JigarBlue/Project-RDR2-Website/readme.md

-# CTEC3905 Assignment
+# Website Development as part of University Coursework

+Programming Languages Used: HTML, CSS, JavaScript

 Master repository contains html, css, and javascript files.
 These files also contains a source link for videos and images.
 Images and video files are given in their specific images and videos folder.

 Google Chrome (Toggle Device Toolbar) Glitch:
 When resizing chrome toolbar from mobile to pc size using 'Toggle device toolbar', you will encounter an overflow x, like half text will be hidden on the right side and you will be able to move whole page from left to right using your cursor or mouse.